 Centrally located close to Joburg and Pretoria and our team of tailors and seamstresses love the quiet work space environment.

 Who are your neighbours?

-What are the shop rental/sales prices like in this area?
+What are the rental/sales prices like in this area?

-How many people visit your business each day?
+How many people visit your store each day?

 Do you have any expansion plans?

 For now, we are happy with this space and our offerings.

 Our traditional wedding dresses.